EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 All official course communication will be through Ed and bCourses.
 We will also maintain the course website for your convenience.

-You may contact the staff at _.
-This reaches both head TAs and Professor Liu.
+To contact staff admin directly, please send an email through bCourses to Professor Liu and both head TAs.

 ## Gradescope